chilikasha/tinytools/README.md

 - [Taskpaper](https://www.taskpaper.com/) - a plain text to-do list with outlining power.

 - [Voiceliner](https://a9.io/voiceliner/) - a fast way to capture and store voice notes in a nesting structure.

+- [Workspaces](https://www.apptorium.com/workspaces) - store links to all the resources for a given project.
+Launch entire project with one click or individual items.
+Those can be files, folders, websites, apps etc.
+  > Alternative:
+  > [Hookmark](https://hookproductivity.com/) - link information across different apps.

 - [Wox](http://www.wox.one/) is a free launcher for Windows.
 With an `Alt` + `Space` keyboard shortcut you can search for apps, files, folders and any queries on the internet.